spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 In the sample `vars.yml` ([`examples/vars.yml`](../examples/vars.yml)), we recommend to use a short user identifier like `@<username>:example.com`.

 To use such an identifier, you don't need to install anything on the actual `example.com` server.
 Instead, you need to instruct the Matrix network that Matrix services for `example.com` are redirected over to `matrix.example.com`.
-This redirection is called as "delegation".
+This redirection is also known as "delegation".

 As we discuss in [Server Delegation](howto-server-delegation.md), server delegation can be configured in either way:

 - Setting up a `/.well-known/matrix/server` file on the base domain (`example.com`)
 - Setting up a `_matrix._tcp` DNS SRV record

-For simplicity reasons, this playbook recommends you to set up server delegation via a `/.well-known/matrix/server` file.
+For simplicity reasons, this playbook recommends you to set up server delegation via a `/.well-known/matrix/server` file, instead of using DNS SRV records.

-If you choose this method, you do not need to set anything to enable server delegation for now.
-We'll revisit this topic on [finalizing the installation](installing.md#finalize-the-installation), after installing and starting Matrix services.
+If you choose the recommended method, you do not need to configure DNS SRV records to enable server delegation.
+We'll revisit this topic in [finalizing the installation](installing.md#finalize-the-installation), after installing and starting Matrix services.

 On the other hand, if you choose the other method (setting the DNS SRV record), you need to configure the additional DNS record.
 Take a look at this documentation for more information: [Server Delegation via a DNS SRV record (advanced)](howto-server-delegation.md#server-delegation-via-a-dns-srv-record-advanced)